codemismatch/rubylearning/content/pages/ruby.md

 Pair the notes with your own experiments:

 - Recreate the sample scripts, replacing method names and data to see how Ruby handles flexibility in typing.
-- Set small daily goals (for example, “loop over arrays three different ways”) and log your findings.
+- Set small daily goals (for example, &ldquo;loop over arrays three different ways&rdquo;) and log your findings.
 - Share questions with the RubyLearning community or a local Ruby group to accelerate feedback.

 ## Build a personal Ruby playbook

-As you progress, document patterns you rely on often—collection helpers, file utilities, and common gems.
+As you progress, document patterns you rely on often&mdash;collection helpers, file utilities, and common gems.
 Treat the RubyLearning topics as checkpoints, and revisit them whenever you notice a gap in your understanding.

 Ready to apply the fundamentals?
 Jump into the latest Ruby-focused articles on our [blog](/blog/) or keep exploring the [tutorials](/tutorials/).